 Stir in half of the cheese.
 Either serve as-is in pasta bowls topped with the rest of the cheese or transfer the pasta mixture to the baking dish, sprinkle with the remaining cheese, and bake until the cheese is melted and the mixture is bubbling and starting to brown on top, about 15 minutes.
 Serve hot.

-Make ahead tip: Do everything but pop it in the oven.
-Cook the pasta and the sauce, mix, put in the baking dish, add the cheese, cover and chill for up to 2 days before baking.
+Make ahead of time.
+Do everything but pop it in the oven.
+Cook the pasta and the sauce, mix, put in the baking dish, add the cheese, cover, and chill for up to 2 days before baking.
 Add a few minutes on the baking time if it goes in the oven cold.

 Double up: Double the recipe and bake in a 9x13 inch pan to feed 8 people in one easy go.